Mass. school districts facing shortage of bus drivers

 FRAMINGHAM, MASS.
-(WHDH) - Districts are trying to deal with student transportation despite not having a full roster of bus drivers as classes are about to resume.
+(WHDH) - A shortage of bus drivers is impacting school districts in Massachusetts as students head back to the classroom.

 Framingham is short 10 drivers and 125 students will not be able to ride the bus with classes starting this week, officials said.
-Many school bus drivers across the country retired during the pandemic, and others have not come back because of concerns over transporting unvaccinated students.
+Many school bus drivers across the country got new jobs during the pandemic, and others have not come back because of concerns over transporting unvaccinated students.

 “We’re working with school districts to do looping.
 You know, drop some kids off early,” McCarthy said.
 “Superintendents have been very acceptive of that idea.
 Go back and get some more kids.”